DieHard073055/diehard073055.github.io-new/README.md

-# Welcome to my Rust blog!
+# Welcome to my Lab!

-Hi there, I'm Eshan Shafeeq, and this is my blog where I write about my discoveries.
+Hi there, I'm Eshan Shafeeq, and this is where I write about all my discoveries.
 Thanks for stopping by!

 ## Articles